tnistal97/germanApp/README.md

-🇩🇪 German App (Flutter Social App)
+German App

-A modern Twitter-style social network built with Flutter, featuring real-time posting, likes, comments, profiles, search, and smooth animations.
+A clean, modern micro-blogging app built with Flutter, inspired by Twitter.
-This app is designed as a minimal but complete micro-blogging platform.

-✨ Features
+Users can post text, like content, comment, follow others, and manage their own profile.
+The app focuses on smooth UI, simple interactions, and a polished dark theme.

+What You Can Do
-📝 Posting
+Posting

 Create text posts

-Character & word counters

-Animated post confirmation
+Word and character counting

+Smooth success animation after posting

-Expandable long posts
+Expand long posts when tapped

-❤️ Interaction
+Interaction

-Like/unlike posts with animations
+Like and unlike posts with animated feedback

-Comment on any post
+Comment on posts

-Real-time engagement counters

-Smooth UI transitions & shadows
+Engagement counters update instantly

-👤 Users
+Users

-Follow / unfollow users
+Follow and unfollow other users

-User profile page
+View profile pages with user details and stats

-User stats: posts, followers, following
+Profiles show total posts, followers, and following

-Profile gradients based on user ID

-🔍 Search
+Search

-Search users by username or display name
+Search for users by username or display name

-Clean UI and instant navigation
+Fast and clean navigation to user pages

-🗑️ Manage Content
+Content Management

-Delete posts with confirmation dialog
+Delete your own posts

-Fun delete animation
+Confirmation dialog before deleting

-Instant optimistic UI updates
+Fun removal animation and optimistic UI updates

-📱 UI & UX
+UI & Experience

-Modern glassy/gradient dark theme
+Modern dark theme with gradients

-Animated cards

-Smooth feed scrolling
+Smooth scrolling feed

 Pull-to-refresh

-Scroll-to-top floating button
+Button to return to the top of the feed

+Animated cards and transitions

-🛠️ Tech Stack
+Tech Stack
-Frontend (Flutter)
+Flutter

 Flutter 3.x

-Provider (state management)
+Provider for state management

-Custom animations
+Custom animations (AnimatedContainer, AnimatedSwitcher, AnimatedCrossFade)

-AnimatedContainer, AnimatedSwitcher, AnimatedCrossFade

-Material 3 + custom gradients
+Material Design with custom gradients

+Backend (Expected API)

+Node.js / Express

+JWT authentication

+PostgreSQL

+Endpoints for posts, likes, comments, users, and follow system